 On the morning of day 6 enjoy a guided tour of the highlights of the beautiful city of Cusco.
 Along the way we will visit some of the most famous landmarks of the city, starting at the Plaza de Armas, built on the remains of one of the most important Incan gathering spots.
 We'll also visit the Cathedral, the Kenko Amphitheatre and the impressive Sacsayhuaman Fortress.
-Built between 1438 and 1474, Sacsayhuaman Fortress took over 20,000 labourers to build and some of the magnificent stone work measures over 4 metres in height and over 100 tons in weight.
+Built between 1438 and 1474, Sacsayhuaman Fortress took over 20,000 laborers to build and some of the magnificent stone work measures over 4 meters in height and over 100 tons in weight.
 The rest of the day is at leisure for you to do any independent exploring of Cusco.

 Overnight: Cusco | Breakfast x 2

 Cusco - The Sacred Valley.
 Bidding farewell to Cusco we travel on to the Sacred Valley today.
 Our first stop is the popular Pisac markets where we will have the chance